 [NOTE: I’ve written an extended follow-up to this post, which I’ll also link at the bottom of this page: “Anthropic Bias (Ch 2, Part 2): Fine-Tuning in Cosmology & 100 Heads in a Row.”]

-In his book The Black Swan1, Nassim Nicholas Taleb, a fellow urban slow-walker, describes a scenario in which he poses the following question to two characters, the rational & educated Dr. John and the intuitive & streetwise Fat Tony:
+In his book The Black Swan1, Nassim Nicholas Taleb, a fellow urban slow-walker, imagines posing the following question to two characters, the rational & educated Dr. John and the intuitive & streetwise Fat Tony:

 Assume that a coin is fair, i.e., has an equal probability of coming up heads or tails when flipped.
 I flip it ninety-nine times and get heads each time.
 What are the odds of my getting tails on my next throw?
 2

-To be clear, Taleb’s example urges us to go further than simply suspecting fowl play should we encounter a real-world instance of 99 Heads in a row.
+But Taleb’s example urges us to go further than suspecting fowl play.
 I presume the rational Dr. John would also be skeptical in that situation.
 What’s questioned in the example, rather, is whether we should accept such a scenario even on conceptual or theoretical grounds.
 This is what Fat Tony refuses to do by rejecting the thought experiment itself.

 I’d like to explore this theme further, starting with a similar question: What is the probability of throwing 100 Heads in a row?